onelogin/postman-collections/README.md

 # postman-collections
 The Authoritative Postman Collection for Onelogin.
 Each Version has individual collections listed, those collections are combined in the mono_collection folder.

-## Mono-Collections
+## Mono-Collection
-In each of the versions there is a mono_collection of all of the postman collections for that version.
+The Mono collection is broken into collection types and then by version.
+For example the Roles Collection will have a folder for V1 and a separate folder for V2

 ## Version 1
 Version 1 is being phased out, but there are some of the collections are the most up to date that we have